Best laid plans

 ‘I’ve no way of telling.’

-‘We’re looking at outside persons now, someone with a connection to either you, Miles or both in the past, who uses such shells, shells he can get either in London or Edinburgh and who might be the one behind it.
-If it’s who I think it is, he wasn’t actually there pulling the trigger.’
+‘We’re looking at outside persons now, someone with a connection to either you, Miles or both in the past, someone who uses such shells, shells he can get either in London or Edinburgh within the prison system.’

 She remained silent.